 Yaschuk was among the first of Doyle’s close friends and family to hear of his death.
 Many others still hadn’t heard, like Nicole, his wife of 11 years, or his daughter Zarine or his many friends or the rest of Canada, even.

-It didn’t take long for Yaschuk’s higher-ups to tell him he would be going back to Kandahar with Doyle in order to follow his coffin up the ramp of the Hercules and escort his body back to Canada.
+It didn’t take long for Yaschuk’s higher-ups to tell him he would be going back to Kandahar with Doyle to follow his coffin up the ramp of the Hercules and escort his body back to Canada.
 “I was happy I was going with him.
 It’s the biggest honor I’ve ever had in my life,” said Yaschuk, looking down at his coffee.
 “But at the same time, I was pretty broken.”

 Yaschuk and Doyle rode on the Hercules back to Camp Mirage, a nearby Canadian base, before transferring to a Canadian Airbus for the flight back to Trenton.